getodk/central-backend/docs/api.md

 **Changed**:
 - ETag support has been added for [Download Dataset](#reference/datasets/download-dataset/download-dataset) and [Download Form Attachment](#reference/forms/individual-form/downloading-a-form-attachment).
-- `?odata=true` can be passed to [Dataset Metadata endpoint](#reference/datasets/datasets/dataset-metadata) to sanitize property names to match the way they will be outputted for OData.
+- [Dataset Metadata endpoint](#reference/datasets/datasets/dataset-metadata) also returns sanitized property names as `odataName` to match the way they will be outputted for OData.

 ### ODK Central v2023.2